fwinkl/fwinkl.github.io/_scig/2025-DossenGauliTrek.md

 Payment details will be communicated after sign-up.

 ## <i class="bi bi-train-front"></i>Transport
-- **Friday Aug 1 IR 90 7:05 Genève – 11:52 Rosenlaui, Gletscherschlucht** (via Meiringen)
+- **Thursday group: July 31 IC 1 8:35 Genève – 12:50 Aareschlucht Ost**
-  - Your hike leaders will meet your directly at the arrival of the Post bus in Rosenlaui.
+- **Friday group: Aug 1 IR 90 7:05 Genève – 11:52 Rosenlaui, Gletscherschlucht** (via Meiringen)
-- Transport for the Thursday group will be communicated later (leaving Geneva around 9am).
+  - Your hike leader and the Thursday group will meet you directly at the arrival of the Post bus in Rosenlaui.
-- Return via train from Innertkirchen on Aug 3rd
+- Return via train from Innertkirchen on Aug 3rd (every hour at :02)